PoetikDragon/doctrine-data-fixture/README.md

 [![Total Downloads](https://poser.pugx.org/API-Skeletons/zf-doctrine-data-fixture/downloads)](https://packagist.org/packages/API-Skeletons/zf-doctrine-data-fixture)

-This provides command line support for Doctrine Fixtures in Zend Framework 2.
+This provides command line support for Doctrine Fixtures in Laminas.
 Often projects will have multiple sets of fixtures for different object managers or modules such as from a 3rd party API.
 When this is the case a tool which can run fixtures in groups is needed.
 Additionally dependency injection must be available to the fixtures.
-To accomplish these needs this module uses a Zend Service Manager configurable on a per-group basis.
+To accomplish these needs this module uses a Service Manager configurable on a per-group basis.

 Releases